-However, we know from personal experience that it’s easy to get caught up in the property rush – when your course mates, flatmates, SU advisors and even the university are telling you to find a house ASAP, it’s difficult to not get swept away with the flow.
+Finding your first student home is pretty exciting: new friends, a bunch of freedom and a place to make your own.
+Yet, it can easy to get caught up in the house-hunting rush.
+When your course mates, flatmates, SU advisors (and even the university) are telling you to find a house ASAP, it’s difficult to not get swept away with the flow.

-In fact, one in eight groups of students decide to go with the very first property they see, and a third are unhappy with the quality of their accommodation compared to the rent they’re paying (Source: The National Student Accommodation Survey 2018).
-Plus with so much to consider when finding a student home, it can sometimes feel a little overwhelming diving into the rental market for the first time.
+In fact, 1 in 8 groups of students decide to go with the very first property they see.
+Yet, a third are unhappy with the quality of their accommodation compared to the rent they’re paying.
+With so much to consider when finding a student home, it can sometimes feel a little overwhelming diving into the rental market for the first time.

-The reality is though, whether you go searching in November, February or even May, there will still be great student properties available.
+The reality is though.
+Whether you go searching in November, February or even May, there will still be great number of student properties available.

-So, take a deep breath and prepare yourself to learn how to view properties like a professional, because your buds at UniHomes have got you covered with the most comprehensive student property viewing checklist out there 😎
+So, take a deep breath learn how to view properties like a professional.
+Your buds at UniHomes have got you covered with the most comprehensive student property viewing checklist out there 😎

 What’s in this guide?